Last Updated on August 18, 2020 by Matt

 Remove the spark plug.
 Using a funnel, pour just a little bit of the oil conditioner down into the spark plug chamber.

-This helps ensure that there is some lubrication in the cylinder before the first time you yank the cord to start the generator up.
+This helps ensure that there is some lubrication in the cylinder before you yank the cord to start the generator up the first time.

 You should never pull the starter cord before there is some lubrication on that cylinder wall.